 I love reading.
 Reading essays from students talk about their ambitions and dreams is especially uplifting.
 It gives me hope for the future.
 But more often than not, I end up with a different feeling of hope.
 I hope to help more people recognize why writing is so vital for life success, long after college admissions.
+So here are 3 reasons why your kid should practice writing.

 - Writing is a life long success skill.
 No matter what career you choose, you will need to communicate well.
 Written communication is key for today’s business world where emails pile up into our inbox every minute.
 More directly, writing essays will be required in college as in high school, as well as later in the form of cover letters or reports for work.
 All of us need this skill.
 Even policeman need to write incident reports!